learn-tdd-in/learntdd.in/react-native/index.md

 To see how TDD works in React Native, let's walk through a simple real-world example of building a feature.
 We'll be using [Expo][expo] 31, but the steps below are almost exactly the same if you're using React Native CLI -- just follow the [Getting Started instructions on Detox's web site][detox-getting-started] instead of the Detox instructions below.

-We'll be testing with the [Mocha][mocha] test runner and two testing libraries: [Enzyme][enzyme] for component tests and [Detox][detox] for end-to-end tests.
+We'll be testing with the [Jest][jest] test runner and two testing libraries: [react-native-testing-library][react-native-testing-library] for component tests and [Detox][detox] for end-to-end tests.

 This tutorial assumes you have some [familiarity with React Native][react-native] and with [automated testing concepts](/learn-tdd/concepts).

 You can also follow along in the [Git repo](https://github.com/learn-tdd-in/react-native) that shows the process step-by-step.
-You can also watch a [live stream recording](https://www.youtube.com/watch?v=iyfsE2f1Q4Y&list=PLXXnezSEtvNPZroRdvjhEVzOhURl572Lf&index=3&t=0s) of this tutorial.
+You can also watch a [live stream recording](https://www.youtube.com/watch?v=iyfsE2f1Q4Y&list=PLXXnezSEtvNPZroRdvjhEVzOhURl572Lf&index=3&t=0s) of this tutorial with slightly different tooling.

 The feature we'll build is a simple list of messages.

 ## Setup

 It takes a little work to get our testing setup in place, but it'll be worth it!
-(Alternatively, you can automate many of these setup steps using [`nativeup`][nativeup], a tool for bootstrapping a new React Native project with testing support.)

 First, if you don't have the Expo CLI installed, install it: